birdLark/birdLark.github.io/blog/2021-12-30-spark-structured-streaming.md

 {"good_id":"abc","price":300,"user_id":123456,"time":1553216320}
 ```

-So how do we use Seatunnel to fulfill this requirement, of course, we only need to configure it.
+So how do we use LarkMidTable to fulfill this requirement, of course, we only need to configure it.

 ```
 #The configuration in spark is configured according to business requirements
 spark {
-  spark.app.name = "seatunnel"
+  spark.app.name = "birdLark"
   spark.executor.instances = 2
   spark.executor.cores = 1
   spark.executor.memory = "1g"